FunkyMuse/Blog/_posts/2021-07-06-arch_components_donts.md

 val movie get() = movieData.asStateFlow()
 ```

-Kotlin docs just point it out for you
+Kotlin docs just for the rescue

 > If you define a custom getter, it will be called every time you access the property (this way you can implement a computed property)